 Aside from technical requirements, you also need to have soft skills such as fast typing skills (companies usually require a 30 to 40 wpm minimum) excellent written communication, attentiveness, empathy, independence, and extensive knowledge of the company’s offerings, products, and services.

-A high school diploma or GED will normally suffice unless you’re offering support that requires you to have specific knowledge on a field.
+A high school diploma or GED will normally suffice unless you’re offering support that requires you to have specific knowledge in a field.
 For instance, if you’re providing chat support for a medical product or drug, you’re often required to have at least a bachelor’s degree in a health-related field.

-14 Work From Home Chat Jobs
+16 Companies Offering Work From Home Chat Jobs

 These 20 hour/week virtual positions get snapped up fast, so it pays to check the company’s job board often.